Overview

 Travel Period

 This is a journey of contrasts – between lively port cities and remote fishing villages, rugged headlands and rolling vineyards, storied forts and quiet trails.
 But what ties it all together is the enduring sense of place and pride that defines Nova Scotia.
-From Halifax to Digby, each day brings you deeper into the heart of the region, culminating in a farewell dinner where the week's experiences come full circle.
+From Halifax to Lunenburg, each day brings you deeper into the heart of the region, culminating in a farewell dinner where the week's experiences come full circle.
 Whether it's your first time here or a return to familiar shores, this journey invites you to explore Nova Scotia not just as a destination, but as a living story – told in the stories of its people, the rhythm of its tides, and the beauty of its coastal light.
 Cradled by the Atlantic and shaped by centuries of seafaring, migration, and cultural exchange, Nova Scotia is a place where history isn't confined to museums – it lives in the salt air, the rhythms of coastal life, and the warmth of its communities.
 From rugged cliffs to colorful harbors, this is Canada's East Coast at its most soulful, where each experience feels both timeless and deeply personal.What's Included

 - TAUCK EXCLUSIVE – Traditional Cape Breton ceilidh in Baddeck, featuring live music, dancing, and storytelling